abasile1-tech/flash-card-application/README.md

    - Condensed Login/Signup views
    - Three bar dropdowns for logout and return to decks functionality
  - Add a cookies disclaimer
+ - Improve upon the searchDeck function
+ - Allow cards to be reordered